BILGI-IE-423/ie423-2024-termproject-group-yes/ReadME.md

 columns, filling any NaN values with empty strings before concatenation.
 This combined text will be used for TF-IDF (Term Frequency-Inverse Document Frequency) vectorization.

-# Data Story for the First Model: Analyzing the Average

-# Duration of Films on Netflix Based on Category

-In the dynamic world of streaming services, creating content that resonates with the audience is key.
-For screenwriters aiming to craft films for Netflix, understanding the typical duration of films across different genres can provide invaluable guidance.
-This study leverages machine learning to analyze and visualize the average duration of films based on their categories, offering a data-driven approach to scriptwriting.

-**Overview of the Analysis**

-The primary objective of this model is to inform screenwriters about the average film duration based on its category.
-By understanding these trends, screenwriters can tailor their scripts to align with audience expectations on Netflix.

 # Data Story for the First Model For Screenwriter:Analyzing the Average Duration of Films on Netflix

 # Based on Category